 |State||Employment||Annual Mean Wage|

-Marketing research analysts and marketing managers often need at least a bachelor’s degree in marketing to enter the workforce.
-We’ve compiled a list of some popular career paths with salary and job outlooks.
-Remember that marketing is evolving with the help of technology, so you might blaze your own trail or pursue one of the careers below.
+If you are interested in being a marketing research analyst and marketing manager, you will often need at least a B.A. degree in marketing to enter the workforce.
+Below, you can find a list of some popular career paths you can take if you take this route.
+You can see salary comparisons and job outlooks.
+You should know that marketing is evolving!
+With the help of technology, you could have the ability to blaze your own trail.
+Or, you could pursue one of the careers below.

-Marketing managers are leaders.
-They identify potential markets for the organization’s products.
-Then plan, brainstorm and take the reigns of campaigns.
-Administrators, they may also figure out pricing strategies as they watch industry trends.
-Often, marketing managers work with sales, PR, product development and design teams.
+As a marketing manager, you are a leader.
+In this role, you would identify potential markets for the organization’s products.
+Then, you would plan, and brainstorm campaigns.
+And, you would oversee them.
+As a this is a top administrator role, you may also figure out pricing strategies as you watch industry trends.
+Often, as a marketing manager, you will work with sales teams.
+You will also work with PR, product development, and design teams.

 MARKET RESEARCH ANALYST

-Market research analysts are forecasters.
-They use tools like statistics to study local and global market conditions.
-In their role, they often assess potential sales of products and services.
-This helps companies decide what products people want, who will buy them, and at what price.
+As a market research analyst, you are a forecasters.
+What will you do in this role?
+Well, you will use tools like statistics.
+This is so you can study local and global market conditions.
+In your role, you may often assess potential sales of products and services.
+As such, you are able to help companies decide what products people want.
+Then, you can delve into who will buy them, and at what price.

-Search market strategists are tacticians.
-They use various strategies to increase visibility of websites and engagement with content.
-It is often their task to ensure marketing plans work on Internet-enabled devices.
-As analytical thinkers, they understand how search engines work.
-This helps them measure outcomes and understand user intent, both vital to a bottom line.
+As a search market strategist, you are a are tactician.
+What does that mean for you?
+Essentially, you would use various strategies to increase visibility of websites.
+You will also assess engagement with content.
+It is often your task to ensure marketing plans work on Internet enabled devices.
+And, as an analytical thinker, you will understand how search engines work.
+This helps you measure outcomes.
+It also helps you learn user intent.
+You will find both of these motives are vital to a bottom line.